 This annex also describes the modelling approach and model results, including concentration maps, comparison of the model output with observations, modelled source apportionment and compliance situation as modelled.
-It concludes with recommendations for further work to build on the output of this modelling study to further improve understanding of the Sheffield Ni TV exceedance reported in 2021.
+It concludes with recommendations for further work to build on the output of this modelling study to further improve understanding of the Sheffield Ni TV exceedance reported in 2022.
+The emissions data and modelling approach for this local scale modelling is explained in detail in the Reports on Measures 2021 and the PCM Technical report 2022.